 It is clear that the processes involved in any of these origins lies outside the realm of science.
-Indeterminancy principles are commonplace in science; true scientists always acknowledge the limitations of science.
+Indeterminacy principles are common place in science; true scientists always acknowledge the limitations of science.
 Postulates at any beginning stage are of necessity arbitrary ones.
-There is nothing unscientific, then, about postulating special creation for the beginnings.
-The scientific virtue lies in the consistency that can be shown to follow after we get into the time frame represented by present laws.
+There is nothing unscientific then about postulating special creation for the beginnings.
+The scientific virtue lies in the consistency which can be shown to follow after we get into the time frame represented by present laws.

-The postulates of special creation make the time sequence of the three laws consistent.
-That time sequence runs as follows:
+The postulates of special creation make the time sequence of the three laws consistent, That time sequence runs as follows:

-- The creation of the physical universe preceded the first law of thermodynamics. - 2.
-The creation of life preceded the law of biogenesis. - 3.
-A fully wound-up biophysical world preceded the second law of thermodynamics.
+- 1. The creation of the physical universe preceded the First Law of Thermodynamics. - 2.
+The creation of life preceded the Law of Biogenesis. - 3.
+A fully wound-up biophysical world preceded the Second Law of Thermodynamics.

 All of the present observable processes are consistent with that type of beginning.
-This makes a strong scientific base.
-Everything runs toward the probable.
+This makes a strong scientific base, Everything runs toward the probable.